rootCircle/blog/docs/project/bgit_internals.md

 If you're new to the project and want to understand its user-facing features and philosophy first, we highly recommend reading Part 1: **[bgit: One Command for Most of git](./bgit)**.

 This post is for the curious developer, the aspiring contributor, or the Rust enthusiast who wants to understand how `bgit` works internally.
 We won't be covering user features here; instead, we'll dissect the engine that powers them.
-At its core, `bgit` is a powerful state machine written in Rust, built on top of the `git2-rs` library.
+At its core, `bgit` is a workflow engine with a pipeline architecture that orchestrates tasks via a chain-of-responsibility pattern, wrapped in an FSM-inspired API for clean, explicit state transitions—built in Rust on top of the `git2-rs` library.
 Let's dive in.

 ## The Foundation: `git2-rs`